Nchrist89/Palms-Peaks-P1/README.md

 Suggestions:

-1. reduce image file sizes in bytes by converting to WebP format.
+1. Reduce image file sizes in bytes by converting to WebP format.
-2. resizing the image itself to properly accommodate the size it requires (width and height).
+2. Resizing the image itself to properly accommodate the size it requires (width and height).

 Final lighthouse testing